nicolaschen1/deviceManagement/README.md

 # deviceManagement

 ## About
 deviceManagement is an app to manage some devices such as connected objects (mobiles phones, washing machines, fridges, etc.).
 Therefore, it can ba a good app to control your devices at home.
+This app has been developed in AngularJS an TypeScript.

 ## AngularJS
 ![image6](https://github.com/nicolaschen1/deviceManagement/blob/master/images/angular-card.png)